Signs a Seawall is in Need of Repair

 Damage to Structures Up to 100 Feet Away

 Capillary pathways of leakage can be found over 100 feet away from the visible leak, depending on the soil matrix.
 The back of this pool deck had dropped about 6” already as the yard slumped towards the leaking seawall.

 Correct construction of a seawall will include a drainage system to handle the bulk of the water that comes from the rain and check valves, weep holes, or seams to handle the daily influx and outflow from tide and wave action.
 Although these systems are designed to retain the soil behind the seawall, the materials degrade or can be disturbed by settling over time.

 This is a direct symptom of normal wear and tear from the natural environment and is unavoidable.
 The result is soil loss and inevitable sinkholes and/or low spots along the wall.
 Other times, the weep holes and vents become clogged, and the water has no way to escape except to force its way down and out from underneath the base of the wall.
 When this occurs, there will again be sinkholes and sometimes wall failure.

 When signs of sinking ground are observed, you can almost be sure there are voids below that are not seen from above the surface easily and are indeed dangerous.
 Sometimes these voids can extend below an adjacent patio, dock, or pool deck, causing those to sink and crack.
 The key to keeping those problems at bay is to actively anticipate them.

 If you live along the water, it will always be man against nature.
 That seawall is keeping your property from damage and from disappearing altogether.
 The key to extending the life of your seawall is the advanced polyurethane technology from Alchemy-Spetec.
-For more on the repair process, request a free consultation.
+For more on the repair process, schedule a free inspection.

 This article was initially published on alchemy-spetec.com by Andy Powell